mileallen/pod/readme.md

 # About using this

 [Pod](https://github.com/mileallen/pod/) is a class that supplies a number of helper methods to manipulate the DOM, to match the way most JS frameworks do.
 It is specifically meant for lightweight web pages that you would like to design like an app, in a declarative way, but without the costs of a framework.
 It's a 'vanilla' Pod, get it?
-Sorry. 😁

-You can design components inside templates that will be rendered on demand.
+You can design simple 'components' inside templates that will be rendered on demand.
 Elements can have their text content or an attribute bound to a proxy variable, which you declare right in the markup.
 For `input` and `textarea` elements, the binding is of-course two-way.
-You might notice that the markup syntax is influenced by frameworks like Vue for a quick learning curve.
+You might notice that the markup syntax is influenced by popular frameworks for a quick learning curve.

 A demonstration as a word-linking game app is [here](https://pod.js.org/verba/).
-It is <25 Kb in all of uncompressed HTML, CSS and JS.
+It is <22 KB in all of uncompressed HTML, CSS and JS (Transfer size ~10 KB.).
 And of course, the obligatory [todo app](https://pod.js.org/todos/).

 [![game screenshot](verba/verba.png "A word linking game")](https://pod.js.org/verba/)